vahidk/EffectiveTensorflow/README.md

 c = a + b
 ```

 Broadcasting allows us to perform implicit tiling which makes the code shorter, and more memory efficient, since we don’t need to store the result of the tiling operation.
-One neat place that this can be used is when combining features of different length.
-In order to concatenate features of different length we commonly tile the input tensors, concatenate the result and apply some nonlinearity.
+One neat place that this can be used is when combining features of varying length.
+In order to concatenate features of varying length we commonly tile the input tensors, concatenate the result and apply some nonlinearity.
 This is a common pattern across a variety of neural network architectures:

 ```python
 a = tf.random_uniform([5, 3, 5])